stefanfrede/frede-io/assets/pdf/cv_stefan_frede.md

 **ARIGO Software GmbH** (https://www.arigo-software.de/)
 *Arigo is a specialist in building automation and tracking solutions.*

-I developed a replacement for the jQuery-based tree component.
+I built a replacement for the jQuery-based tree component.

 + Built with Polymer 2 to fit into the rest of Arigos system.
 + Wrote unit tests with Mocha and Chai to improve the code quality.